Join a Small Group

 We have many small groups to offer through First U. These groups meet regularly.
 They provide a way to deepen your friendship with other congregation members.

 First U Men’s Group

 Since 2004, the First U Men’s Group has provided the opportunity for the men of our church to come together to enjoy each other’s company; share their life experiences; help each other work through problems; and identify opportunities to support our church, its members and the broader community.
 Our raison d’être is to foster friendship and provide opportunities for men to become full stakeholders in the First U mission and vision.
 Some topics discussed in the past: “Politics in Chicago and Illinois,” “God is a question, not an answer,” and “The Beloved Community.”
-All male members and friends of First U Church age 18 and older are welcome to join us in our spiritual, social, and intellectual fellowship.
+All male-identifying members and friends of First U Church age 18 and older are welcome to join us in our spiritual, social, and intellectual fellowship.
 For more information, please contact Joe Harrington.

 First U Humanist Group

 The Humanist Group continues to be vital and stimulating for its members and guests.
 The participants have a broad range of worldviews and interests, and enjoy sharing their thoughts and ideas with each other on a regular basis.
 We discuss many topics for a humanist or non-theistic view.
 The group meets twice a month, on second and fourth Mondays, at 7 pm in the Chris Moore Parlor.
 Over the five years of our history, we have touched most issues related to religion, belief, disbelief, atheism, gods, and spirituality.
 We continue to know that each of these words, and most others within our domain, carry far too many meanings for simple conversation.
 Sometimes discussions are structured around recent articles or essays proposed by group members, for example, Humanist Voices in Unitarian Universalism.
 We are working towards an extended focus on how we find meaning and purpose in life, and how we want to live out our time.
 For more information, please contact Allen Harden.

 First U Christian Group